janvda/my-network/reject_schedule.md

 It is possible to disable these *firewall reject schedules* so that it is possible to access the router outside the periods defined by the schedule.

+It also covers the firewall rule to reject access to the playstation.

 ## IP groups

 IP addresses are grouped in 3 groups: